belonesox/requests2jmx-via-bzt/README.md

 * http://0x1.tv — it is my video conference hobby, it is not ready now for heavy load.

 # ToDo
-I hope:
+I hope that all this stuff will became unusual if Taurus owners add couple of settings/features.

-* That all this stuff will became unusual if Taurus owners add couple of settings/features.
+But I do not like the idea, that we have to push all requests (including real authentification info) to some private services.

-But I do not like the idea, that we have to push all requests (including authentification info) to some private service.
+Also, we cannot use external service if our testing targets also located inside a corporate network.

 I think will be better to wrote independent open source local proxy with filtering